Kaleida Labs: ScriptX

 The principal software architect of ScriptX was John Wainwright, an Australian-born computer scientist.
 ScriptX was implemented in C, using an extensive library called Objects in C that Wainwright had developed before joining Kaleida, and sold to the company at its inception.
-Objects in C used preprocessor directives to simulate an object system within the libraries.
-The library featured more than 240 classes, many of them designed to support multimedia as well as create customized user interfaces.
+Objects in C uses preprocessor directives to simulate an object system within the libraries.
+The library features more than 240 classes, many of them designed to support multimedia and create customized user interfaces.
 Common data structures such as arrays and linked lists were implemented as collection classes in the library.

-ScriptX was an object oriented scripting language, which used design elements from "Smalltalk, Dylan, Hypertalk, Lisp, Object Logo, C++, and Pascal".
-With Smalltalk, it shared the concept of classes, objects, and inheritance, but also featured multiple inheritance in both classes and objects, and dynamic binding of objects at runtime.
-ScriptX had no primitive data types; even integers were defined as objects.
-All objects were instances of a class, and classes themselves were instances of a MetaClass object.
-As in LISP, there were no statements, and every line in a ScriptX program was an expression that returned a value.
+ScriptX is an object oriented scripting language, using design elements from "Smalltalk, Dylan, Hypertalk, Lisp, Object Logo, C++, and Pascal".
+With Smalltalk, it shares the concept of classes, objects, and inheritance, but also features multiple inheritance in both classes and objects, and dynamic binding of objects at runtime.
+ScriptX has no primitive data types; even integers are defined as objects.
+All objects are instances of a class, and classes are instances of a MetaClass object.
+As in LISP, there are no statements, and every line in a ScriptX program is an expression that returns a value.

-ScriptX used garbage collection running in a separate thread to handle memory, and featured an object store for permanent collections.
-ScriptX supported multi-threading but not multiprocessing, and offered scripting control of lower level operating system features such as events and concurrently running threads.
-Early multimedia development tools lacked techniques for synchronizing presentations, except by polling the operating system's own clock.
+ScriptX uses garbage collection running in a separate thread to handle memory, and features an object store for permanent collections.
+ScriptX supports multi-threading but not multiprocessing, and offers scripting control of lower level operating system features such as events and concurrently running threads.
+Early multimedia development tools lack techniques for synchronizing presentations, except by polling the operating system's own clock.
 Ray Valdés, writing in Dr. Dobb's Journal, noted that, "a key ScriptX feature is a Clock class, which provides facilities for synchronizing timed sequences of actions required by multimedia apps."

-Following the closure of Kaleida Labs, Wainwright went on to serve as the principal architect of MaxScript, a scripting language for 3D Studio Max that has been used to process content for gaming and 3D applications such as the Maxis Sims programs.
-Thus, ScriptX can be considered a progenitor of MaxScript, which closely resembles ScriptX.
+Following the closure of Kaleida Labs, Wainwright became the principal architect of MaxScript, a scripting language for 3D Studio Max that has been used to process content for gaming and 3D applications such as the Maxis Sims programs.
+It closely resembles ScriptX.